goldfinchbio/emr-hail/packer/readme.md

 Before building, keep the following in mind:

-- Builds can take a _very_ long time (upwards of 1-2 hours in some cases)
+- Builds including VEP can take a _very_ long time (upwards of 1-2 hours in some cases)
-- You MUST have VEP cache in your S3 bucket for the version of VEP you're building for
 - AMI names are unique.
 If building an updated AMI, deregister the previous

 From the AWS CodeBuild dashboard, select the desired build's radio button and click **Start build**.